-We have audited the financial statements of Princeton Municipal Light Department (the "Department") which comprise the statements of net position as of December 31, 2021 and 2020, and the related statements of revenues, expenses and changes in net position, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying financial statements of Princeton Municipal Light Department (the "Department"), as of and for the years ended December 31, 2022 and 2021, and the related notes to the financial statements, which comprise the Department's basic financial statements as listed in the table of contents.

-In our opinion, except for the effects on the accompanying 2020 financial statements of reporting the Department's December 31, 2020 portion of the net pension liability (NPL) as described in the Basis for Qualified Opinion section of our report, the financial statements present fairly, in all material respects, the financial position of the Department as of December 31, 2021 and 2020, and the results of its operations and its cash flows for the years then ended in accordance with the accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of the matter described in the Basis for Qualified Opinion section of our report, the financial statements referred to above present fairly, in all material respects, the financial position of the Department as of December 31, 2022 and 2021, and the changes in financial position thereof for the years then ended in accordance with the accounting principles generally accepted in the United States of America.

-Basis for Qualified Opinion on the 2021 Financial Statements
+Basis for Qualified Opinion on the 2022 Financial Statements

-The Department has reported its December 31, 2020 portion of the NPL based on reports provided by the Worcester Regional Retirement System (WRRS) that are not in compliance with GASB standards.
+The Department has reported its December 31, 2022 portion of the net pension liability (NPL) based on reports provided by the Worcester Regional Retirement System (WRRS) that are not in compliance with GASB standards.
 Government accounting standards require that the NPL be reported using actuarial data that is no more than 30 months and one day old.
-The WRRS provided NPL information using data from an actuarial valuation dated January 1, 2018.
+The WRRS provided NPL information using data from an actuarial valuation dated January 1, 2020.
 The amount by which this departure would affect the assets, liabilities, net position, and revenues of the Department has not been determined.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America (GAAS).
-Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
+Our responsibilities under those standards are further described in the Auditors' Responsibilities for the Audit of the Financial Statements section of our report.
 We are required to be independent of the Department and to meet our other ethical responsibilities, in accordance with the relevant ethical requirements relating to our audits.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion on the 2020 financial statements and for our opinion on the 2021 financial statements.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified audit opinion on the 2022 financial statements.